spacemeshos/multiple_post_services_demo/readme.md

 While Dagu is small and easy to use, it might not be the best choice for a production environment.
 This really depends on your needs.
 Larger systems like Apache Airflow or Prefect have more features and integrations.
 But, they are also more complex and need more resources and expertise to manage.

-You might also succeed with different type of tools like n8n, depending on your setup.
+You might also succeed with different types of tools like n8n, depending on your setup.

 ### Scripts in the `./scripts` folder